Digitaler Produktpass

 • Storage of process and status data (e.g. machine data)

-An RFID transponder thus becomes the digital DNA of a product - and carries all the information required in the DPP.
+An RFID transponder thus becomes the digital DNA of a product—and carries all the information required by the DPP.

 Paper is a thing of the past: Sustainability starts with labeling